geotrev/undernet/app/docs/javascript.md

 Modals.stop()
 ```

-## Bundling
+## Bundle & Install Options

 There's two main ways to gain access to the JavaScript: the CDN and NPM package.
 The API is the same in either case.

-### CDN
+### CDN or Static Assets

-Just like in the [Introduction](/docs/overview/introduction) article, the fastest option is to add the compiled assets right to your layout.
+Similar the [Introduction](/docs/overview/introduction) article (CDN example is used there), the fastest option is to add the compiled assets right to your layout.
 Then in a separate script tag, call the API.

 ```html
 <!DOCTYPE html>